 - 1. These results are provisional and subject to revision. - 2.
-The break distinguishes between the latest six-week estimates, and the earlier periods, which were modelled on 22 July.
+The break distinguishes between the latest six-week estimates and the earlier period.
+These estimates have been revised since the last publication.
 Using data from only the most recent six weeks in the model enables us to continue to provide timely results. - 3.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval. - 4.
-Weekly official reported estimates from 6 July onwards are based on the midpoint (Thursday) modelled estimate of the given week. - 5.
-Weekly official reported estimates between 27 April and 5 July are based on average fortnightly weighted estimates reported each week, and are plotted at the midpoint (Sunday) of each fortnightly period. - 6.
-Initial weekly official reported estimates covering the full study period to date were not included, because the same time period was covered in the fortnightly weighted estimates.
+Official reported estimates are plotted at a reference point believed to be most representative of the given week.
+Details of which day was used for each week can be found in the reference tables that accompany this bulletin. - 5.
+Modelled estimates include additional swab test results not available when the official reported estimates were produced.